db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 - **8 - 10 adhesive bumpers**.
 Used as feet to keep the keyboard from moving.
 If you build with a bottom plate, get the smallest, thinnest option (~2mm or less).
 Otherwise, if you don't use a bottom plate, your bumpers can be installed to the bottom of the PCB and should stick out slightly past the thickness of the hotswap sockets, which are generally the thickest component on that side of the board.
 If not using a bottom plate, 2mm should be close to the minimum thickness you want for the bumpers.
 3mm is a bit safer.

-- **2x LiPo Batteries** The most compact option, and one that will fit under most socketed microcontroller installations, is the 301230 LiPo battery pack, which is 3mm thick, and just shorter than the length of the microcontroller board, so these are the most suitable for low-power consumption builds.
+- **2x LiPo Batteries**
+  - *The most compact option*, and one that will fit under most socketed microcontroller installations, is the 301230 LiPo battery pack, which is 3mm thick, and just shorter than the length of the microcontroller board, so these are the most suitable for low-power consumption builds.
 If installing the optional JST battery connector, [these batteries](https://mkultra.click/301230-lipo-battery-with-jst-connector/) work perfectly, as they already have the JST plug attached.
 Other options are to solder the battery wires directly to the +/- terminals on the PCB, splice wires with a JST plug attached to them, or crimp a JST connector onto the end of the battery wires yourself.
-If you choose to build for maximum battery capacity (to support the high power consumption of RGB LEDs, for example), you can do this by installing longer standoffs (9mm work for this scenario) between the top and bottom plate and sandwich a larger battery between the PCB and bottom plate.
+  - *If you choose to build for maximum battery capacity* (to support the high power consumption of RGB LEDs, for example), you can do this by installing longer standoffs (9mm work for this scenario) between the top and bottom plate and sandwich a larger battery between the PCB and bottom plate.
 This works with a 306080 LiPo battery pack, which also happens to fit between the two columns of mounting screws that attach the top plate to the bottom plate.
+To keep it from moving around, I first put a layer of masking tape with the sticky side towards the back of the PCB, sized just a little larger than the dimensions of the battery pack.
+Then, I created a loop of masking tape, sticky-side out, to stick the battery to the non-sticky side of the masking tape on the back of the PCB.
+This is just a cheap hack that seems to work fine.
+The bottom plate keeps the battery pretty close to the PCB in this configuration, so the tape can't really peel off and allow the battery to slide around.
+Keep in mind, you never want to apply pressure to LiPo battery packs, so make sure you don't get too short of standoffs that cause the bottom plate to clamp down on the battery pack against the components on the back of the main PCB.
+This could easily cause bad things to happen with your battery pack.

 *See the following for an example of how the 306080 LiPo fits into the Sofle Choc Wireless*
 ![Example with 306080 LiPo battery installed](images/build_guide_choc_wireless/soflechocwirelesswithlargebattery.jpg)